 For the vinaigrette:

 - 2 tbsp fresh orange juice

 - 1/2 tsp orange zest

 - 2 tbsp extra virgin olive oil

-- Pick any debris out of the lentils then add lentils and 1/2 cup water to small saucepan, preferably one with a glass lid.
+- Cook the lentils.
+Pick any debris out of the lentils then add lentils and 1/2 cup water to small saucepan, preferably one with a glass lid.
 Cover and bring to a gentle simmer.
 Cook for 25 minutes or until lentils are tender and water is absorbed.
 Remove from heat and let cool slightly.

-- Toss the shallots and in the flour to coat.
+- Fry the shallots.
+Toss the shallots and in the flour to coat.
 Heat 1/4 cup oil in a medium non-stick skillet over medium heat.
 Add the shallots to the pan and spread into a single layer.
 Cook for 3 minutes until they begin to turn golden brown.
 Carefully flip using a pair of tongs and continue to cook for an additional 2 minutes.
 Remove from pan and drain on a plate lined with a paper towel.

 If you don’t want to fry the shallots you can buy high-quality crispy onions, I like Whole Foods 365 brand and toast them for a few minutes to get them extra crispy.